 Mobile JXTA is a small fleet of bike-towed carts that create an oasis of light, sound and play in the public right of way.
-Visitors can play a game of illuminated chess or dominos, charge their phones, read #ns_msgboard tweets projected on a community message board, and do an art activity to take away (button making or backpack detailing with glow-in-the-dark ink, for example).
+Visitors can play a game of chess or dominos, charge their phones, and do an art activities to take away.
 Mobile JXTA will move through the Minneapolis Convention Center Plaza all day.

-Monkey with a Moustache, Mystery Phone: Art of Darkness
+Monkey with a Mustache, Mystery Phone: Art of Darkness

 Welcome to MysteryPhone!
 This game is played entirely on your phone, but to access the content, you’ll have to travel to certain places in real life.
 The game uses your phone’s GPS to sense where you are, and unlock a chapter of the story for you.
 In this “augmented reality” game, you’ll get to explore a fictionalized version of the real-world locations you visit: the Minneapolis Institute of Arts, the Minneapolis Sculpture Garden, the Weisman Art Museum, the Bell Museum, and the Convention Center.

 The self-contained story chapters are playable beginning on Friday, August 8, and continuing until midnight on Discovery Day, Saturday, August 16.
 The climax of the story is available beginning at 2pm on Discovery Day.
 Or, during the preceding week, if you complete any two museum chapters, you’ll be able to access the climax early.
 You can play as few or as many chapters as you like!